What is Billable Utilization Rate and Why It Matters

 This approach to billable utilization rate, which measures billable activity, is particularly important in IT Services, consulting firms and agencies.
 These companies pay their employees' salaries each month, which represent fixed costs.

-For the business to be profitable, each employee needs to spend a certain percentage of his or her time on a billable activity, i.e. one that generates sales, otherwise the business will not be profitable.
+For the activity to be profitable, it is necessary that each employee spends a certain percentage of his or her time on an activity that is billable, i.e. generates turnover, otherwise the profitability of the activity will not be there.

-It is therefore a major standard indicator for all companies that sell consultancy work or projects to customers: consulting firms, IT Services, agencies, design offices, architectural firms, accountancy firms, etc.
+It is therefore a standard and major indicator for all companies that sell the work of consultants or projects to clients: consulting firms, IT Services, agencies, design offices, architectural firms, chartered accountants, etc.

 The billable utilization rate as a project performance indicator offers several advantages.